 GOAL:

-activities and benchmarks that will lead to increased and continued success.
+To provide actionable and measurable strategies that will help districts to focus on activities that will lead to increased and continued success.

 RECOGNITION: